 Relationship selling is better for businesses where there’s a long sales cycle, and prospects need more touch points before making a purchasing decision.
 Overall, it’s good for high-cost situations and/or customized solutions, but those aren’t the only scenarios where it applies.

-Just like your friendships outside of work, checking in frequently is key to a relationship staying alive.
+Just like it was important to check in regularly with my students, checking in frequently with your prospects is key to a relationship staying alive.
 Staying in touch with future and past customers ensures you’ll be the first person they think of when they need to buy or recommend your product.

 If you’re running a promotion, have a new product, or are hosting a webinar, don’t wait for your prospects and customers to contact you.
 Proactively let them know of exciting developments at your organization.